Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 Design Requirements and User Needs

 This allowed us to research competitors, brainstorm ideas and gain feedback from SMEs across multiple phases.
-The feedback was quite crucial to lay out the AI conversational and interaction flows.
+The loudest feedback we gathered was that the assistants need to have a conversational flow as both students and SMEs pointed out.

 At the same time, I also defined the tool's branding and helped define its design system.
 One that closely matched Google's design language but had its own twist.